Inbound Marketing is content marketing for sales.

 You’ll know you have the best possible content strategy when the numbers start showing it.
 Simple as that.

-Sales team, “Work with the customers’ data, get to know the customer via sales feedback because it is a waste of time to send out your content if you have not defined your audience this way.”
-Surveys are underrated.
+Sales team, “Work with the customers’ data, get to know the customer via sales feedback otherwise it is a waste of time”.
+After sales surveys are underrated.
 Make it a habit to get feedback.

 Who is the real audience?
 Use your customer data to make the story relevant to them.
 You have the data.
-You don’t realize it.
 It’s time to gather everything in one place and determine what to keep and what to throw out.
-You need sales and marketing to decide what does your best customer looks like, and they should build them like they’re a CSI episode working on a crime scene, not data developer looking at numbers.
-Use an understanding of human bias and look at the buyer’s journey of the customers who you want to retain.
+You need sales and marketing to decide what does your best customer looks like, and they should build them like they’re in a CSI episode working on a crime scene, not data developer looking at numbers.
+Use an understanding of human bias and look at the buyer’s journey of current customers who you want to retain and find their lookalikes.

 The product you’ve created solves the audience’s problem, and they can’t find it anywhere else.
 If it doesn’t, then what else makes you different?
 It could be that you’re just the best at customer service.
 It’s a beautiful place to be, but how do you tell that story?